-Work Breaks are allowed for each full-time employee during each standard work schedule in keeping the schedule(s) established by his/her department.
+Work Breaks are allowed for each full-time employee during each standard work schedule in keeping the schedule(s) established by their department.
 A lunch break will be arranged in accordance with the department's standards.
-Each part-time employee's schedule will be established by his/her supervisor on a case-by-case basis.
-Generally, part-time employees who are scheduled to work 4 hours or less during a given day may not receive a break.
+Each part-time employee's schedule will be established by their supervisor on a case-by-case basis.
+Generally, parttime employees who are scheduled to work 4 hours or less during a given day may not receive a break.
 Part-time employees scheduled to work more than 4 hours, but less than 8 hours during a given day, will receive scheduled work breaks in accordance with the guidelines of the department.